- The Little Market

 Tara Project's vision of a future where women have equal rights, dignity and the opportunity to thrive inspires us and truly resonates.
 We are grateful for their incredible programs impacting the lives of over 5,000 artisans and their families, and are thrilled to partner again for our Serenity Candle.
-Here, we've interviewed Tara Projects to learn more about their inspiring work to empower women!
+Here, we've interviewed the fair trade organization to learn more about their inspiring work to empower women!

 1. We are honored to be collaborating with you to support artisans’ families and communities.
 When and why was Tara Projects started?

 The journey of Tara started in 1970’s from Delhi and in its suburbs, with a few social workers including Prof. Sharma (he was also my Father) and some missionary sisters.
 They were deeply affected by the poverty and social injustice all around.
 They felt somewhere responsible and decided to do something about it, in their own small ways in slums and in the settlements around.